They say that everything is bigger in Texas. This is undoubtedly the case when it comes to cannabis and hemp law confusion.

 As it happens, attorneys in the state claim the Texas Department of Public Safety, not the DSHS, is responsible for “issues related to cannabis and cannabis-related products.”
 This fact angered countless CBD sellers in Texas.
 Their livelihoods were threatened by an agency that didn’t have the authority to act.

-In a strictly legal sense, HB 1325 didn’t expressly say that CBD oil was allowed in Texas.
+HB 1325 didn’t expressly say that CBD oil was allowed in Texas in a strictly legal sense.
 Instead, it relates to hemp products that contain a minimal level of THC.
-Up until the new law, Texas was one of the few states that charged people for the sale or possession of CBD.
+Until the new law, Texas was one of the few states that charged people for the sale or possession of CBD.

 What About Industrial Hemp in Texas?